perma-id/w3id.org/sdpo/readme.md

 Repository for redirecting to SDPO
 ===================

-Redirects for the Systems Deployment Provenance Ontology, developed during the TrustLens project, and available at http://github.com/TrustLens/sdpo
+Redirects for the Systems Deployment Provenance Ontology, developed during the TrustLens project, source repo available at http://github.com/TrustLens/sdpo